ChinCao/photobooth-cp1500/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (C) 2024 [@ChinCao](https://github.com/ChinCao).
+All rights reserved.

 ## Acknowledgments